jvintorres/Data_Visualization_Project/README.md

 # Campylobacteriosis Prevalence in California

 **Campylobacteriosis** prevalence across California from 2001 to 2014.
-The data can be found in "CDC Diabetes Health Indicators" from UC Irvine's Machine Learning Repository site.
-It was pre-processed (i.e. manipulated, filtered, augmented) from Burrows et. al. 2017 for public use.
+The data can be found on the "California Open Data Portal" website.
+This file was pre-processed (i.e. manipulated, filtered, augmented) from a secondary source for public use.
 The purpose of this project was twofold -

-1) to explore visual trends in Campylobacteriosis by grouping counties on population size
+1) (visualization) to explore visual trends in Campylobacteriosis by grouping counties on population size
 2) to examine the limitations of this pre-processed data for epidemiological analyses and conclusions

 ![Campylobacteriosis Prevalence and Confidence Intervals](Campy_Rates_Sub.png)